euphonie/study-notes/Engineering Tools/Cloud/GCP/Development Best Practices/Pipeline.md

 		- Uncommon or rare
 	- Deployment rollback
 	- Data corruption caused by network or application issues
-- During failure check, see the correct people were contacted and the traffic was rerouted using redundant routes
+- During failure check, see the correct people were contacted and the traffic was rerouted using redundant routes and that data was not corrupted

+**Implement CI/CD pipelines**
+- Reduce regression risk
+- Have more releases
+- Improve release delivery time
+- Manage rollbacks

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0Nzk1NDY4LDE2NjY4MjczNjAsODc2Mj
+eyJoaXN0b3J5IjpbODExOTM1Nzk5LDE2NjY4MjczNjAsODc2Mj
 k3MjM0LC0zMjc3ODA3NDMsLTE1NTUzNTQ3NDZdfQ==
 -->